vzgm/beanstream-for-woocommerce/README.md

 ## Contributing
 If you'd like to contribute, feel free to tackle a feature or fix a bug and when you're ready, send a pull request.
-If you'd like to get more involved than that, please e-mail me at [vkuberan@outlook.com](mailto:vkuberan@outlook.com).
+If you'd like to get more involved than that, please e-mail me at [vkuberan@gmail.com](mailto:vkuberan@gmail.com) or [vkuberan@outlook.com](mailto:vkuberan@outlook.com).